justinethier/husk-scheme/docs/Continuations.markdown

 <img src="https://github.com/justinethier/husk-scheme/raw/master/docs/design-notes-husk-scheme.png" width="500" height="44">

 # Continuations

-Prior to working on husk, most of my development experience involved working with structured and object-oriented programming.
-So continuations are unlike any language feature I had previously encountered.
-It took awhile for me to wrap my head around the concept and move from there to a working implementation.
-Nothing covered below is a particularly difficult concept, the trouble - at least for me - was learning and understanding enough to see the "big picture" of how it all fits together.
-This article walks through that learning process to introduce the basics of continuations and explain in depth how they are implemented in husk.
+Husk was written based on the code from Write a Scheme in 48 hours (TODO: link to article).
+Although that book is a great starting point, there are several fundamental features that are not included in their interpreter, such as continuations.
+To add support to husk, I had to learn what continuations are and how to fit them into the husk code base.
+This article explains how husk's implementation works by walking through the current code.
+Nothing covered below is a particularly difficult concept; the trouble - at least for me during development - was getting the "big picture" of how it all fits together.

-I hope it will be helpful to anyone trying to understand how husk works, as well as anyone interested in learning more about functional programming, Scheme, and related areas such as language design.
+(TODO: Perhaps this article can be of some help to you as well!)

 ## Introduction
 Scheme is a minimalistic language that does not include many common control constructs such as return, try/catch, or even goto.
 Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build any number of more specific control structures.
 The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following summary: